-Robert Blain Lawson, General Manager & CEO General Note: -Holdbacks are administered as a 10% holdback of total achievable salary.
-Holdback amounts relate to prior fiscal year (2015/16) performance and were paid in July 2016Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b) Accrued 1.5 weeks of vacation.
-Roger Bissoondatt, Chief Financial Officer (CFO) General Note: -Holdbacks are administered as a 10% holdback of total achievable salary.
-Holdback amounts relate to prior fiscal year (2015/16) performance and were paid in July 2016Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b) Accrued 8.5 weeks of vacation; c) Accrued 22.3 weeks of frozen vacation.
+Robert Blain Lawson, General Manager & CEO General Note: Holdbacks are administered as a 10% holdback of total achievable salary.
+Holdback amounts relate to prior fiscal year (2016/17) performance and were paid in May 2017.
+Description for earned/accrued and not yet paid: a) Provision for retiring allowance(payable when qualified); b) accrued 1.5 weeks of vacation Roger Bissoondatt, Chief Financial Officer (CFO) General Note: Holdbacks are administered as a 10% holdback of total achievable salary.
+Holdback amounts related to prior fiscal year (2016/2017) performance and were paid in May 2017.
+Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified): b) Accrued 5.11 weeks of vacation; c) Accrued 22.3 weeks of frozen vacation.
 Frozen vacation relates to vacation earned prior to 2003.
-Todd Cooper, Executive Director, Wholesale Operations General Note: -Holdbacks are administered as a 10% holdback of total achievable salary.
-Holdback amounts relate to prior fiscal year (2015/16) performance and were paid in July 2016.
-Todd Cooper was hired July 2, 2015 and therefore, holdback paid for 2015/16 performance was prorated for 9 months (\$14,000 x 9/12 = \$10,500)Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b) Accrued 5 weeks of vacation.
-Michael Procopio, Executive Director, Retail Operations General Note: -Holdbacks are administered as a 10% holdback of total achievable salary.
-Holdback amounts relate to prior fiscal year (2015/16) performance and were paid in July 2016Michael Procopio is not part of Public Service Pension Plan as he has reached 35 yearsDescription for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b) Accrued 8.75 weeks of vacation; c) Accrued 30.5 weeks of frozen vacation.
+Todd Cooper, Executive Director, Wholesale Operations General Note: Holdbacks are administered as a 10% holdback of total achievable salary.
+Holdback amounts relate to prior fiscal year (2016/17) and were paid in May 2017.
+Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b Accrued 3.85 weeks of vacation.
+Michael Procopio, Executive Director, Retail Operations General Note: Holdbacks are administered as a 10% holdback of total achievable salary.
+Holdback amounts relate to prior fiscal year (2016/17) performance and were paid in May 2017.
+Michael Procopio is not part of Public Service Pension Plan as he has reached 35 years.
+Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b) Accrued 8.54 weeks of vacation; c) Accrued 30.5 weeks of frozen vacation.
 Frozen vacation relates to vacation earned prior to 2003.
+Michael Tan, Executive Director, Cannabis Operations General Note: Holdbacks are administered as a 10% holdback of total achievable salary.
+Holdback amounts related to prior fiscal year (2016/2017) performance and were paid in May 2017.
+Mr. Michael Tan was hired on March5, 2018.
+Description for earned/accrued and not yet paid: a) Provision for retiring allowance (payable when qualified); b) Accrued .33 weeks of vacation.